Ir para o conteúdo Ir para o rodapé

 Response Time, Follow-Up, and Speed: The American Sales Standard Most International Companies Underestimate

-Sales team responding quickly to inbound leads in the American market
+Sales responsiveness in the US: team responding quickly to inbound leads.

 Many companies entering the American market believe their biggest challenges will be: